The 3 Archetypes of Leadership Drift

 Read More

-The P&L-Driven Strategy for Setting Profitable Growth Targets
+The Income-Driven Strategy for Setting Profitable Growth Targets

-Growth Strategy, Marketing Finance Tim Biskup Growth Strategy, Marketing Finance Tim Biskup
+Growth Strategy, Marketing Finance Growth Spectrum LLC Growth Strategy, Marketing Finance Growth Spectrum LLC

-The P&L-Driven Strategy for Setting Profitable Growth Targets
+The Income-Driven Strategy for Setting Profitable Growth Targets

 A common misconception is that you can (should) set a CAC or ROAS target based on industry standards or preset budget constraints.
 Through multiple examples we will demonstrate that the most impactful growth targets come from a cycle of understanding your business model and P&L, to evaluating the bid (engagement) market of your activities, testing the outer limits, and constant monitoring and evaluation.